CalcagnoLoic/CalcagnoLoic/README.md

-# Hello there!
+# Hey!
 Welcome on my GitHub page!

-:house: Belgium

 ## About me:
+- :house: Belgium
 - :school: I’m currently learning to code at [BeCode](https://becode.org/fr/apprendre/developpeur-web-junior/)
 - 🥅 2022 Goals: To be a back-end developer and working with PHP and SQL
 - 🔭 My passions are IT, AI, video games (obviously), films and series, walks in nature, swimming